 Table 16.8.2-1 - Minimum Yards

 Sub-Zone Front Yard Side Yard Rear Yard From Coastal Marine Area From a Stream, wetland, or sub- zone 8

 1

 [DELETED]

 3A-C 2m 1m 6m 30m 10m

-3D 5m 1m 6m 30m 10m
+3D 5m 1m 6m 30m 20m from Wetland 1 and the fence line between Wetland 1 and Wetland 3 as illustrated on the Structure Plan.
+10m otherwise

 4

 [DELETED]

-[DELETED] ,
+7 7.5m 0m 20m where the boundary adjoins a residential zone 0m where the boundary adjoins any other site in Sub-Zone 7 10m

-7 7.5m 0m 20m where the boundary adjoins a residential zone 10m
+\ exception as below

-0m where the boundary adjoins any other site in Sub-Zone 7
+- b) Table 16.8.1-1 side yard and rear yard controls do not apply in the following circumstances: - i) where buildings abut a common boundary or have a, common wall. - c) In the Residential Sub Zones 3A-C any garage must be set back a minimum of 5m from the front boundary of the site.

-^{} exception as below
+cc) In the Residential Sub Zones 3A-D above ground rainwater tanks must not be located between the front façade of the dwelling and the site's street boundary.

-- b) Table 16.8.1-1 side yard and rear yard controls do not apply in the following circumstances: - i) where buildings abut a common boundary or have a, common wall. - c) In the Residential Sub Zones 3A-C any garage must be set back a minimum of 5m from the front boundary of the site. - d) In addition to Table 16.8.2-1 above, the following shall also apply in the Sub-Zone 7: - i) Any yard adjoining a residential zone shall be 20m and contain a 15m width landscape strip - ii) Front yards shall contain a 2.5m wide landscape strip (excluding any area for vehicle or pedestrian access/egress) - iii) side yards on a site greater than 10,000 m2 shall contain a 2m landscape strip - e) In addition to Table 16.8.2-1 above, the following shall also apply in sub-zone 1: - i) Where a front yard contains a car parking area fronting Molesworth Drive, a 5m wide landscape strip containing 3m wide planted vegetation shall be provided immediately adjoining the road boundary (excluding any area for vehicle or pedestrian access/egress). - ii) Where a front yard contains a car parking area fronting a road other than Molesworth Drive, a 2m wide landscape strip shall be provided immediately adjoining the road boundary (excluding any area for vehicle or pedestrian access/egress).
+- d) In addition to Table 16.8.2-1 above, the following shall also apply in the Sub-Zone 7: - i) Any yard adjoining a residential zone shall be 20m and contain a 15m width landscape strip - ii) Front yards shall contain a 2.5m wide landscape strip (excluding any area for vehicle or pedestrian access/egress) - iii) side yards on a site greater than 10,000 m2 shall contain a 2m landscape strip - e) In addition to Table 16.8.2-1 above, the following shall also apply in sub-zone 1: - i) Where a front yard contains a car parking area fronting Molesworth Drive, a 5m wide landscape strip containing 3m wide planted vegetation shall be provided immediately adjoining the road boundary (excluding any area for vehicle or pedestrian access/egress). - ii) Where a front yard contains a car parking area fronting a road other than Molesworth Drive, a 2m wide landscape strip shall be provided immediately adjoining the road boundary (excluding any area for vehicle or pedestrian access/egress).